Every Finite Poset is Isomorphic to a Saturated Subset of the Spectrum of a Noetherian UFD: Introduction

 To illustrate how we construct our rings, we consider a specific example, and we informally describe our construction for that example.
 All of the ideas we describe in the example will be formalized later in the paper.
 Let $X$ be the finite partially ordered set pictured in Figure \ref{DrawingOfX}, and we note that previously, it was unknown whether or not there exists a Noetherian unique factorization domain $A$ such that $X$ is isomorphic to a saturated subset of the prime spectrum of $A$.
 Note that $X$ can be realized using a sequence of partially ordered sets where we start with a partially ordered set containing one element and, to get from one partially ordered set to the next, we either ``grow" nodes out of a minimal node, or we ``glue" two minimal nodes together.
 This sequence of partially ordered sets is illustrated in Figures \ref{GrowingGluingPicture1} and \ref{GrowingGluingPicture2}.
 We show that, for each partially ordered set in the sequence, there is a corresponding local ring satisfying some nice properties such that the given partially ordered set is isomorphic to a saturated subset of the prime spectrum of the local ring.
 We also show that, if a local ring corresponding to one partially ordered set in our sequence is quasi-excellent, then so is the local ring corresponding to the next partially ordered set in the sequence.
 We use $\mathbb{C}$ as our first ring, and so, since $\mathbb{C}$ is quasi-excellent, our last local ring will be as well.
 It follows that the last local ring in our sequence is quasi-excellent and satisfies the property that its prime spectrum contains a saturated subset that is isomorphic to $X$.
 Finally, we use the nice properties of our local rings to show that there is a Noetherian unique factorization domain $A$ such that $X$ is isomorphic to a saturated subset of the prime spectrum of $A$.

 In Section \ref{Prelims} we find sufficient conditions for a partially ordered set to be isomorphic to a saturated subset of the prime spectrum of a ring.
 In Section \ref{Growing and Gluing}, we describe how to find rings that correspond to our growing and gluing process described in the previous paragraph, and in Section \ref{UFDTheorem}, we show how to construct our final Noetherian unique factorization domain.
 To show our result in full generality, it is necessary to show that every finite partially ordered set can be realized with our growing and gluing process.
-This is delicate and technical and is done in Sections \ref{GluingNodes} and \ref{ElevationsandExtentions}.
-Our main results are in Section \ref{MainResults}.
+This is delicate and technical and is done in Section \ref{GluingNodes}.
+Our main results are in Section \ref{MainResults}, with our two central results being Corollary \ref{FinalQuasiExcellent} and Theorem \ref{FinalUFDTheorem}.

 {\bf Notation.} All rings in this paper are commutative with unity.
 When we say a ring is local, Noetherian is implied, and we use quasi-local for a ring with one maximal ideal that is not necessarily Noetherian.
 If $B$ is a local ring with maximal ideal $M$ we use $(B,M)$ to denote the ring.
 If $(B,M)$ is a local ring, we use $\widehat{B}$ to denote the $M$-adic completion of $B$.
 We use the standard abbreviations UFD for a unique factorization domain and RLR for a regular local ring, and we use the term poset for a partially ordered set.
 Finally, when we say the spectrum of a ring $B$ or we write $\Spec{(B)}$, we mean the prime spectrum of $B$, and $\Min{(B)}$ denotes the minimal prime ideals of $B$.